drupalglacier/glacier_deploy/README.md

 installation is complete.

 ### Makefiles
-There are two Makefiles which are used to build the Drupal base system.
+There are three Makefiles which are used to build the Drupal base system.
 Usually it is fine to use the default files.
-The `setup.sh` script will create a copy of the example Makefiles (`glacier.make.example` and `glacier.features.make.example`) in your `sites` directory and install the Drupal base system accordingly.
+The `setup.sh` script will create a copy of the example Makefiles (`glacier.make.example`, `glacier.features.make.example` and `glacier.dev.example`) in your `sites` directory and install the Drupal base system accordingly.
 You will use the default Makefile `glacier.make` to install new modules, themes, libraries and patches during your project workflow.
 The `build.sh` script will use this Makefile to implement your changes across your environments.
 The features Makefile `glacier.features.make` will only be used during the setup process.
 This is because it is expected, that you make changes to your features and those changes are tracked via Git.
 Defining your features in the default Makefile would result in overwriting them when running `build.sh`.
-If you do not make changes to certain features and you want to update them from a global repository, you should add those to the default Makefile and add them to `.gitignore`.
+If you do not make changes to certain features and you want to update them from a global repository, you should add those to the default Makefile and also add them to `.gitignore`.
+The `glacier.dev.make` file is only built in the dev environment.
+You can use this and other environment specific Makefiles (like `glacier.staging.make`) to only download certain things to the specified environment.
 If you want to make changes to the Makefiles before the initial setup, create a copy of the example Makefiles in `glacier_deploy/files` (remove the `.example` ending) and move them to a new directory `sites` in the docroot of your project.

 ## Scripts
 Open the terminal (your shell prompt) and type the command e.g. `./snapshot.sh`.